"Daisy" Nail Art Is Trending—& We Have Your Easy Step-By-Step Tutorial

 The Setup

-You can create your daisy print using any color scheme you like, but Lomeli recommends having four polishes on hand: a white and a yellow for the traditional daisy tones, a third shade like orange as a base, and a clear top coat to finish.
-For tools, you'll need a toothpick, a rounded metal dotter, and a piece of aluminum foil as a mixing palette.
+You can create your daisy print using any colour scheme you like, but Lomeli recommends having four polishes on hand: a white and a yellow for the traditional daisy tones, a third shade like orange as a base, and a clear top coat to finish.
+For tools, you'll need a toothpick, a rounded metal dotter, and a piece of aluminium foil as a mixing palette.

 The Design

-The simplest daisy design starts with six petals of the same shade dotted in a circle, with a different-color "bud" in the center.
+The simplest daisy design starts with six petals of the same shade dotted in a circle, with a different-colour "bud" in the centre.
 "Start off with your petals," Lomeli instructs.
-"Using your dotting tool, pick up your white polish and start your petal from the outside, painting towards the center of your flower.
+"Using your dotting tool, pick up your white polish and start your petal from the outside, painting towards the centre of your flower.
 Repeat this step in a circle for every petal — usually six is enough — then wipe off your dotting tool, pick up your yellow polish, and dot it right in the middle."

-You can get creative with the colorways, repeating the same dotting pattern using the yellow polish for petals with an orange-dotted center, or an orange daisy with a white center — and don't stress about perfection.
+You can get creative with the colourways, repeating the same dotting pattern using the yellow polish for petals with an orange-dotted centre, or an orange daisy with a white centre — and don't stress about perfection.
 "Different-sized flowers give some dimension to the nail, so don’t worry if your flowers aren’t perfectly even," Lomeli says.
-"Just repeat until you’ve used all of your colors, or until you’ve run out of nail space.
+"Just repeat until you’ve used all of your colours, or until you’ve run out of nail space.
 If you have extra bare nail space that's not big enough for another daisy flower, you can use a toothpick to draw tiny dots as a fun little accent.
 Then let your nails dry completely and add your top coat."

 Advertisement